 To help your student estimate their cost of attendance, the University has put together several tools.
 The first is One Stop’s Cost of Attendance Estimate Chart, which is updated yearly and acts as an example of what costs to consider as you are creating your estimate.
 The second is the Net Price Calculator, which provides an estimate of need-based financial aid for a full-time undergraduate student.

 Once your student has created their cost of attendance estimate they should explore financial aid options.
 Information about eligibility, as well as applying for and receiving financial aid can be found on One Stop Student Services and the Federal Student Aid website.

 The University of Minnesota has a wealth of resources to help students and their families plan for their academic career.
 Below you will find a curated list of the top most requested resources.

-- College Planning Tips: Discover what courses your student should take during high school to prepare for admission and university-level study.
+- About Advanced Placement Courses: Discover what courses your student should take during high school to prepare for admission and university-level study.

-- Next Steps: Based on your student's year in high school, find the next steps and deadlines for your family.
+- Next Steps: See an overview of the next steps and deadlines for your family.

 - ACT and SAT Prep: Learn more about our ACT/SAT requirements and get information about test dates and registration.

 Stay Connected with Campus

 - Campus Safety and Security Information for Families: The health and safety of our students is our number-one priority.
 This page contains information about emergency notifications, prevention, health services on campus, and other essential services that keep our students safe.